BrentIO/Aircraft-Registration-and-Operator-Information/readme.md

 ```
 sudo apt-get install -y python3 python3-pip mysql-server
 ```
-`TO DO: Make sure this list is correct`

 Python also requires a number of packages that must be installed:
 ```